jeromesteve202/EthereumExchange/README.md

 # Ethereum Exchange
-> An Ethereum Distributed Token Exchange
+> An Ethereum Distributed Token Exchange with Truffle and MetaMask

 This is a small token exchange in which you can test with Truffle and MetaMask.
 This exchange has the ability to add your own test ERC20 token to an exchange and send to different test addresses.
 There are also features such as Limit and Market orders.